interaction-lab/HARMONI/harmoni_actuators/harmoni_hass/How_to_create_a_HARMONI_package.md

 The *configuration.yaml* file stores the default_param, that is the default configuration to run the service.
 If you want you can create multiple parameters that have the same structure as the default_param.

-The parameters in configuration.yaml are used in the _init_ method of in the service class.
+The parameters' values are then retrieved in service class implementation.
-This method is found in src/X_service.py or in....

 ## *msg* folder
 [OPTIONAL]

 This folder should be inside the package if the package doesn't use the standard messages.
-The description of the newly created message should be written in the readme.
+The description of the newly created message should be written in the README.

 ## Other folders (e.g. the *web* folder in harmoni_web or the *temp_data* folder in harmoni_camera)